sbomify/sbomify.com/guides/python.md

 ### Advanced Gotchas

 If you're a seasoned Python developer, you've most likely run across `requirements.txt`, `setup.cfg`, or `pyproject.toml` files that include expressions like `foobar>=1.2.3` (defined in [PEP 440](https://peps.python.org/pep-0440/#version-specifiers)).
 While there are good reasons for using ranges or less/more-than expressions for versions, this can really create issues when we are using these for SBOM generation.
-This is where source/pre-build and built SBOMs will diverge.
+This is where source/pre-build and build SBOMs will diverge.
 Technically speaking, it's impossible to generate a source/pre-build SBOM for a lockfile that has non-precise pinning, as the version is ambiguous.

 ### The Importance of Including Hashes